-"Oh de British name is Bull, and de French name is Frog, And noisy critters too, when a braggin' on a log,-But I is an alligator, a floatin' down stream, And I'll chaw both the bullies up, as I would an ice-cream: Wee my zippy dooden dooden dooden, dooden dooden dey.
+"Oh de British name is Bull, and de French name is Frog, And noisy critters too, when a braggin' on a log,- But I is an alligator, a floatin' down stream, And I'll chaw both the bullies up, as I would an ice-cream: Wee my zippy dooden dooden dooden, dooden dooden dey.
 Wee my zippy dooden dooden dooden, dooden dooden dey.
+"Yes, I've been pent up in that drawer-like lookin' berth, t I've growed like a pine-tree with its branches off-straight up ar down.
+My legs is like a pair o' compasses that's got wet; the are rusty on the hinges, and won't work.
+I'll play leap-frog up th street, over every feller's head, till I get to the Liner's Hotel; hope I may be shot if I don't.
+Jube, you villain, stand still then on the deck, and hold stiff, you nigger.
+Warny once-warny twicewarny three times; now I come."

-"Yes, I've been pent up in that drawer-like lookin' berth, till I've growed like a pine-tree with its branches off-straight up and down.
-My legs is like a pair o compasses that's got wet; they are rusty on the hinges, and won't work.
-I'll play leapfrog up the street, over every feller's head, till I get to the Liner's Hotel; I hope I may be shot if I don't.
-Jube, you villain, stand still there on the deck, and hold stiff, you nigger.
-Warny once-warny twice-warny three times; now I come."
-And he ran forward, and putting a hand on each shoulder.
+And he ran forward, and putting a hand on each shoulder, jumpe over him.